MarynaKach/JavaRush-SecondProject-Iland/README.md

         - Grass
     - predators contains five classes which extends from Animal:
         - Bear, Boa, Eagle, Fox, Wolf.
-Resource package contains package settings in which there is:
-        - game.properties file.

 Description of the course of simulation
 ---------------------------------------